codefoster/speech/README.md

 # Overview

-This project shows off the very basics of using the Azure Speech SDK to recognize speech.
+This project contains a tutorial that consists of 6 challenges that was designed to help you learn the basics of using the Azure Speech SDK.

 # Installation